-As bulldozers began the dismantling of Maine’s Veazie Dam on July 22, conservation partners including NFWF celebrated a major victory in river restoration.
-Demolition of the massive structure on the Penobscot near Bangor will re-open more than 1,000 miles of free-flowing water for Atlantic salmon and other native sea-run fish.
+As bulldozers began the dismantling of Maine’s Veazie Dam on July 22, 2013, conservation partners including NFWF celebrated a major victory in river restoration.
+Demolition of the massive structure on the Penobscot near Bangor re-opened more than 1,000 miles of free-flowing water for Atlantic salmon and other native sea-run fish.

-Fish passage up the Penobscot has been blocked by a series of dams for nearly two hundred years.
-Removal of Veazie, the lowest dam on the river, is a giant step toward re-establishing fish populations including river herring, a species that NFWF has focused on since 2009.
+Fish passage up the Penobscot had been blocked by a series of dams for nearly two hundred years.
+Removal of Veazie, the lowest dam on the river, was a giant step toward re-establishing fish populations including river herring, a species that NFWF has focused on since 2009.

-The event caps more than a decade of work by the Penobscot River Restoration Trust, the Penobscot Indian Nation, Maine Department of Marine Resources, federal and state agencies and many conservation groups.
+The event capped more than a decade of work by the Penobscot River Restoration Trust, the Penobscot Indian Nation, Maine Department of Marine Resources, federal and state agencies and many conservation groups.

-The restoration kicked off last summer with the removal of Great Works Dam.
-Demolition of Veazie and the installation of fish passages at other dams will complete the project, reconnecting the length of the state’s largest river with the Gulf of Maine.
+The restoration kicked off with the removal of Great Works Dam.
+Demolition of Veazie, and the installation of fish passages at other dams, will complete the project, reconnecting the length of the state’s largest river with the Gulf of Maine.